benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q189.png)

-Green rectangles, aggregate conditions, and aggregation tags  may also be *chained*.
+Elements below a horizontal quantifiers (green rectangles, aggregate conditions, and aggregation tags) may also be **chained**.
 When elements are chained - they serve as filters.
 The branch's condition is met only if at least one assignment passes all these filters.

 Here is an example:

 _**Q188:** Any phone that was called from 052-333-4444: at least one call (after 1/1/2010 and longer than 10 minutes)_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q188.png)

+## Quantifiers #2

 **A second way to use quantifiers:** The left component ends with a relationship, and each right component starts with either: